microsoft/WhatTheHack/055-ChaosStudio4AKS/README.md

 ## Learning Objectives
-This “What the Hack” WTH is designed to introduce you to Azure Chaos Studios (Preview) and guide you through a series of hands-on challenges to accomplish the following:
+This “What the Hack” WTH is designed to introduce you to Azure Chaos Studio (Preview) and guide you through a series of hands-on challenges to accomplish the following:

 * Leverage the Azure Chaos Studio to inject failure into an application/workload